-All parents interested in homeschooling are welcome (no need to register)!
+All parents interested in homeschooling are welcome!
 Learn from experienced homeschool veterans as they share from personal experience, answer your questions and encourage you in your educational journey.

 No childcare is available because of limited space.
 Please make arrangements for children younger than 13 years.